-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 She told Sawyer that the songs for 2002's This Is Me...Then, her third studio album, just "flowed" once she fell for Affleck.
 "It will always represent to me the time in my life where I finally started to figure things out and get it right, you know what I mean?
 Really started who I was and what I needed," she said.
 "And that real sense of self I think you don't get until you're older."

-The album was subsequently dedicated to Affleck: "You are my life...my sole inspiration for every lyric, every emotion, every bit of feeling on this record."
+The album was subsequently dedicated to her fiancé: "You are my life...my sole inspiration for every lyric, every emotion, every bit of feeling on this record."
 And at the last minute, Lopez had the title of track five, formerly called "Perfect," changed to "Dear Ben."

 Also in that same whirlwind month, the Daredevil star was named People's "Sexiest Man Alive."
 Lopez told the publication, "The difference between me and People magazine is that he'll still be the sexiest man alive in my eyes when he's 100 years old."

-They were undoubtedly full speed ahead, screw the skeptics.
+They were full speed ahead, screw the skeptics.

 "I said, Just because I'm in this situation, I'm not going to behave any way differently than I ever did," he explained.
 "Jennifer is a really wonderful, fabulous woman, smart and interesting.
 Spending time with her makes me a better person and a happier person.
 She impressed me every day.
 It feels better to me to be with her than without her.
 That's why I made this decision, even if some other things have to be sacrificed."

 And sure, "there were a million reasons not to" get engaged right away, he admitted.
 "Neither of us is so obtuse that we didn't understand the degree of skepticism, the amount of sniggering in how the joke would be received.
 Saturday Night Live epitomized it: Tina Fey said, 'Jennifer Lopez announced her engagement—it's the first marriage for Affleck, the third for Lopez, and the last for neither.'
-But that's not something I want to allow to dictate how I make choices.
-This is something I would do if Jen was a teacher and I was working construction in Boston.
+But that's not something I want to allow to dictate how I make choices."

+He continued, "This is something I would do if Jen was a teacher and I was working construction in Boston.
 Jen and I want to get married for the reason everyone else does: we fell in love.
-I'm in love; I want to have a family, and she's the only person I've ever met who made me entertain the thought of doing that.
+I'm in love; I want to have a family, and she's the only person I've ever met who made me entertain the thought of doing that."

-"You know within 10 minutes of meeting Jen that she'll be a good mother.
+He added, "You know within 10 minutes of meeting Jen that she'll be a good mother.
 Though the heavens fall, she'll be a good mother.
 My father said the same thing about my mother, who was a world-class-Olympian mother."

-Though Lopez had told Sawyer that no one should read too much into the fact that she and Affleck were spotted looking at a church in Boston, they did plan to get married that September.
+Though Lopez told Sawyer that no one should read too much into the fact that she and Affleck were spotted looking at a church in Boston, they did plan to get married in September 2003.

 In the meantime, they went to each other's premieres, to watch Affleck's beloved Red Sox play, to the Oscars.
-They filmed Kevin Smith's Jersey Girl and Affleck bought Lopez a $350,000 Rolls Royce Phantom for her birthday in July.
+He bought Lopez a $350,000 Rolls Royce Phantom for her birthday that July.

 But then Gigli was released Aug.
 1, 2003, and got panned as if people were personally offended by it.
-Which, perhaps given the romantic faith they'd put into the entity that was Bennifer, they were.
+Which, perhaps given the faith they'd put into the entity that was Bennifer, they were.

 "People were so f--king mean about her," he added.
 "Sexist, racist, ugly vicious s--t was written about her in ways that if you wrote it now, you would literally be fired for saying those things."

-And though it's difficult to look at Lopez now and think that anything ever punctured her pristine veneer... those days got to her.
+And though it's difficult to look at Lopez...now...and see anything other than her preternatural glow, those days got to her.

 "I think the worst, probably lowest point was the whole Gigli era.
 It was pretty tough," she admitted on HuffPost Live in 2015.
 "It was a very badly reviewed film.
 I was in a high-profile relationship at the time that fell apart in a really bad way, and so the kind of mix of those two things and the tabloid press had just come into existence at the time, so I was like a poster child for that moment.
 I was in the tabloids every other week about how my life was falling apart.
 It was a tough time."